Heaven Shall Burn

 Heaven Shall Burn is a German extreme metal band from Saalfeld, formed in 1995.
 The band consists of vocalist Marcus Bischoff, guitarists Maik Weichert and Alexander Dietz, bassist Eric Bischoff and drummer Christian Bass.
 They are currently signed to Century Media.
-They have released ten studio albums, as well as a number of other records.
-One of their albums, Veto, entered the German album charts at number 2 in 2013, with their latest, Of Truth and Sacrifice, reaching number 1.
+They have released ten studio albums and a number of other records.
+Their albums Veto entered the German album charts at number 2 in 2013, with their latest, Of Truth and Sacrifice, reaching number 1.

 History

-Formation and first releases (1995–1999)
+Formation and In Battle...
+There Is No Law (1995–1999)

-Heaven Shall Burn was formed by guitarist Maik Weichert and drummer Matthias Voigt in May 1995 under the name Before The Fall (sometimes written as B4 the Fall).
-After performing a couple of shows, the band renamed to Consense and recorded their first demo, titled The Eve of the Storm, in winter 1997.
-In early 1998, cousins Marcus and Eric Bischoff joined the band as vocalist and bassist, respectively.
-With this lineup, Consense recorded a second demo, which led to a contract with Deeds of Revolution Records.
-The band began the recording of their debut EP In Battle... in summer 1998, but decided on renaming for a second time to Heaven Shall Burn before the EP's release.
+Guitarist Maik Weichert and drummer Matthias Voigt formed Heaven Shall Burn in May 1995 as B4 the Fall, with vocalist Müller, second guitarist Michael Hartmann, and bassist Slabon.
+They debuted live on December 27, 1995, at the Fucking Christmas event in Kranichfeld, and performed shows throughout 1996, including the first Party.San Metal Open Air, then known as "Tiefengruben Open Air" in Bad Berka.
+At the same festival, cousins Marcus and Eric Bischoff performed with their band Das kranke Hirn.
+By April 1997, B4 the Fall renamed to Consense and in July, they performed once at the Tiefengruben Open Air with Das kranke Hirn.
+In winter 1997, Consense recorded their first demo, The Eve of the Storm, and in early 1998, the Bischoff cousins joined the band as vocalist and bassist, respectively.
+Consense recorded a second demo, titled Demo Jan.
+1998, which led to a contract with Deeds of Revolution Records.
+The band began recording their debut EP In Battle...
+There Is No Law in summer 1998, but renamed for a second time to Heaven Shall Burn before the EP's release.
 The EP was released through Deeds of Revolution Records in late 1998, and a split album with label mates Fall of Serenity was released in 1999.
-Around this time, Michael Hartmann left the band and Patrick Schleitzer filled in his position as second guitarist.
+Around this time, third guitarist Patrick Schleitzer joined Heaven Shall Burn and they played as a sextet on the Seed of the Next Season compilation.
+Before entering the Rape of Harmony studios to record their debut album, Hartmann left the band.

 Asunder, The Split Program and Whatever It May Take (2000–2003)

-After their shared release with Fall of Serenity they signed to Lifeforce Records.
-Lifeforce released Heaven Shall Burn's debut album Asunder and their first collaboration with Caliban, titled The Split Program, in 2000.
-Heaven Shall Burn proceeded to tour in Europe and South America.
-In 2002, Heaven Shall Burn released their second album Whatever It May Take and a re-issue of the In Battle...
-EP.
-In support of the album, the band embarked on another tour cycle, which led them through numerous countries, including Greece, Iceland and the UK.
-They also played prestigious German festivals such as Party.San, With Full Force and Wacken Open Air.
+After their shared release with Fall of Serenity, they signed to Lifeforce Records.
+Lifeforce released Heaven Shall Burn's debut album, Asunder, and a collaboration with Caliban, The Split Program, in 2000.
+Heaven Shall Burn toured Europe and South America.
+In 2001, Heaven Shall Burn released their second album, Whatever It May Take, and re-issued the In Battle...
+EP in 2002.
+To support the album, the band toured numerous countries, including Greece, Iceland and the UK.
+They played German festivals such as Party.San, With Full Force and Wacken Open Air.